Yasmine Naghdi: Early life and training

 Nagdhi was born to an Iranian Zoroastrian father and a Belgian mother.
 She also has some Georgian heritage on her father's side.
 Naghdi grew up in Kensington and attended Hill House School.
-At 7 or 8 years old, she joined the West London School of Dance and took after-school classes at the Marie Rambert Studio in Notting Hill.
+At age 7, she joined the West London School of Dance and took after-school classes at the Marie Rambert Studio in Notting Hill.

 Naghdi started her vocational training at The Royal Ballet School in 2004.
 She was a Royal Ballet School junior associate before joining The Royal Ballet School at White Lodge.
 As a student, she worked with The Royal Ballet company and first appeared on the Royal Opera House stage, aged 11, in Cinderella, aged 12 in Swan Lake, and later on in Sleeping Beauty and The Nutcracker.
 In September 2008 Yasmine Naghdi progressed into The Royal Ballet School's Senior Section/Upper School; in March 2009 she was awarded first prize in the "Young British Dancer of the Year" competition.